share this post

 This recipe may contain Amazon or other affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-Keto waffles with coconut flour are gluten-free waffles perfect for a quick keto breakfast.
+Keto waffles with coconut flour are gluten-free waffles perfect for a quick breakfast.
 Plus, coconut flour waffles are also nut-free, with a dairy-free option if you are on an AIP or paleo diet.
+These keto waffles with coconut flour are delicious with sweet or savory toppings.

 How To Make Coconut Flour Waffles